 MIT’s online Atlas portal (certificate login required) provides access to the EHS applications that support the EHS-MS mission.
 As an EHS Rep, you may customize your MIT Atlas menu to feature the various EHS applications covered in this section.

-Incident & Injury Reporting and Occupational Medicine & Employee Health Department at MIT Medical
+Incident & Injury Reporting and Occupational Medicine & Employee Health Department at MIT Health

 Promoting a Culture of Safety at MIT